Code Clone Detection via an AlphaFold-Inspired Framework: Evaluation

 To address RQ1 regarding effectiveness, we conduct a comprehensive evaluation of AlphaCC against several state-of-the-art clone detection methods across three datasets: GCJ, BigCloneBench, and OJClone, with the results shown in Table~\ref{baseline_comparison}.
 The best results are marked in bold, while the second-best are underlined.
 Some entries in Table~\ref{baseline_comparison} are marked with a dash (–) because those baseline methods could not be reproduced on OJClone.
 This is because OJClone is a C dataset, which some baselines do not support or were not originally designed to handle.

-It can be seen that AlphaCC consistently achieves the highest F1 scores across all three distinct benchmarks, reaching $97.4\%$ on GCJ, $96.0\%$ on BigCloneBench, and an outstanding $98.6\%$ on OJClone.
+AlphaCC demonstrates superior performance across diverse benchmarks, confirming its effectiveness in code clone detection by achieving \textbf{the highest F1 scores on all three datasets}: $97.4\%$ on GCJ, $96.0\%$ on BigCloneBench, and an outstanding $98.6\%$ on OJClone.
 This consistent superiority across datasets with diverse programming languages and clone types highlights the effectiveness of our approach.
-Moreover, AlphaCC maintains top-tier precision and recall, demonstrating its balanced ability to both detect true clones and avoid false positives.
+Moreover, AlphaCC maintains \textbf{top-tier precision and recall}, demonstrating its balanced ability to both detect true clones and avoid false positives.
+Critically, to the best of our knowledge, AlphaCC represents the \textbf{first token-based method} reported to demonstrate superior performance over IR-based approaches in semantic clone detection.

-\textbf{Semantic Clone Detection Superiority.} The primary challenge in modern clone detection is accurately identifying semantic clones, which exhibit functional equivalence despite significant syntactic divergence.
-On two semantic clone datasets, GCJ and OJClone, AlphaCC demonstrates outstanding performance.
-To further analyze AlphaCC’s strength, we conduct a fine-grained analysis on the challenging BigCloneBench dataset, which categorizes clone types by their syntactic similarity (Table~\ref{bcb_comparison}).
-AlphaCC still demonstrates leading performance across all clone types.
-Crucially, for the most difficult T4 clones, AlphaCC achieves a remarkable F1 score of 95.7\%, significantly surpassing all other methods.
-This performance gain stems from two core architectural innovations: Code MSA, which enhances semantic representation by aligning lexically similar token sequences to reveal functional commonalities; and the Codeformer module, which jointly captures inner-sequence semantics and inter-sequence commonalities, enabling robust abstraction of underlying program logic.
+To further explore the performance of AlphaCC, we conduct a fine-grained analysis on the challenging BigCloneBench dataset, which categorizes clone types by their syntactic similarity (Table~\ref{bcb_comparison}).
+AlphaCC still \textbf{demonstrates leading performance across all clone types}.
+Specifically, AlphaCC achieves a perfect F1 score of $100\%$ on T1, T2, ST3, and MT3 clones, matching the highest scores obtained by other methods.
+Crucially, for the most difficult T4 semantic clones, which involve significant syntactic variations, AlphaCC achieves a remarkable F1 score of 95.7\%.
+This result is the highest among all evaluated methods, notably surpassing strong IR-based baselines.
+This exceptional performance gain stems from two core architectural innovations: Code MSA, which enhances semantic representation by aligning lexically similar token sequences to reveal functional commonalities; and the Codeformer module, which jointly captures inner-sequence semantics and inter-sequence commonalities, enabling robust abstraction of underlying program logic and effectively addressing the challenge of identifying semantic clones.

-\textbf{Inherent Multi-Language Applicability.} Furthermore, AlphaCC’s core design offers a crucial advantage: inherent multi-language applicability.
-As shown in Table~\ref{baseline_comparison}, methods dependent on language-specific analyzers, such as PNIAT, fail to process the C-based OJClone dataset.
-In contrast, AlphaCC operates on universal token sequences, converting source code into a standardized token stream that abstracts away language-specific syntax.
-This language-agnostic approach enables AlphaCC to deliver outstanding performance on OJClone, highlighting its potential for deployment across diverse software ecosystems.